In development. Recommendations may change. If you have comments, please open an issue

 - Import all modules used in the notebook, and specify data file paths (use pathlib for platform-agnostic paths).
 This will make it clear what other resources (outside the notebook) are required to run it - if you can run this first code cell, you should be able to run the rest.

-diagram showing progress of a tool from notebook (usable by this notebook) to src+notebook (usable by any notebook in this repository) to package+notebook (usable by anybody) – increasing maturity
+- Diagram showing progress of a tool from notebook (usable by this notebook) to module+notebook (usable by any notebook in this repository) to package+notebook (usable by anybody) – increasing maturity

 Creating a notebook repository¶